duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 published: true
 ---

 Electric vehicles (EVs) are taking over the automotive industry and as their powerful lithium-ion batteries begin to reach their end of life, the need for efficient recycling solutions for those batteries is becoming more and more critical.
+In addition to passenger vehicles, EVs are also taking over in commercial and industrial applications, such as delivery trucks, buses, and forklifts as well as motorcycles, marine craft and leisure applications (scooters, bicycles etc).

-Battery powered equipment is also taking over trucking, bicycles, scooters, motorcycles, marine craft, tractors, forklifts, lawnmowers, drones and many other types of equipment, not to mention the growing number of humanoid robot companies preparing for mass production like Tesla, Agility, Figure AI and Boston Dynamics all powered by lithium-ion batteries.
+Beyond vehicle applications, there are a growing number of humanoid robot companies preparing for mass production like Tesla, Agility, Figure AI and Boston Dynamics all powered by lithium-ion batteries.
 There is also an explosion in building and grid energy storage with lithium-ion technology in residential, commercial, industrial and utility scale applications to help the world adopt more wind and solar power.

+There are often second-life applications for batteries, for example when EV batteries reach end of life, they often have up to 80% of their charge capacity.
+If we take apart the battery pack, some components, modules and cells can be directly reused for energy storage in buildings or refurbished EV batteries.

 Lithium-ion batteries are made with several chemistries, but all use some combination of valuable materials like nickel, manganese, cobalt, aluminum, copper and of course lithium.
 Many of these critical materials are mined outside the United States and some materials will be in scarce supply based on the projected numbers of batteries we will need, particularly cobalt.

-Aside from lithium, the rest of the materials generally retain much of their initial quantities from a new battery through its end of life.
+Even when battery cells are no longer usable, one interesting thing about batteries is that they don't consume these valuable materials over the course of their life, so most of the materials still exist in their original quantities.
 The problem is recovering them.

 At Rose City Robotics, we are developing autonomous robotic systems to enhance the recycling process of lithium-ion batteries.
 Our mission is to enable the autonomous disassembly of large lithium-ion batteries like the ones used in electric vehicles, recovering valuable materials with greater efficiency and lower emissions.